branchwelder/SoftSysEsotericEmus/README.md

 **Threading Library**

 The background threading library is a simple implementation of PThread based off of the libfiber library available [here](https://github.com/brianwatling/libfiber).
-Each of the functions in `threads.c` are commented with their functionality and also listed below for an overview of what you can do with the library.
+Each of the functions in `emufib/emufib_purec/threads.c` are commented with their functionality and also listed below for an overview of what you can do with the library.

 * `void createStack(thread* thread, int stack_size, void (*fptr)(void))`: Allocates a new stack in memory.
 Takes in a pointer to the appropriate thread it, the size of the stack to be allocated, and a pointer to the task function for the thread.
 This takes care of the memory allocation for our threads.